jeffreyan11/laser-chess-engine/README.md

 # Laser
 Laser is a UCI-compliant chess engine written in C++11 by Jeffrey An and Michael An.

-For the latest release and previous versions, check https://github.com/jeffreyan11/uci-chess-engine/releases.
+The latest release and previous versions can be found [here](https://github.com/jeffreyan11/uci-chess-engine/releases).
 Compiled binaries for 32 and 64-bit Windows are included.

 Laser is a command-line engine only.
-To have a graphical interface, the executable can be used with any UCI chess GUI, such as Arena (http://www.playwitharena.com/) or Tarrasch (http://www.triplehappy.com/).
+To have a graphical interface, the executable can be used with any UCI chess GUI, such as [Arena](http://www.playwitharena.com) or [Tarrasch](http://www.triplehappy.com).

 ### Engine Strength